 Developing and implementing policies and programs to improve San Francisco's overall resilience has long been a priority for the City.
 In 2013, San Francisco became one of the first 100 Resilient Cities (100RC) to receive funding and support from the Rockefeller Foundation.
-San Francisco was the first to hire a Chief Resilience Officer and to complete a strategic plan, Resilient SF.
+San Francisco was the first to hire a Chief Resilience Officer and one of the first to complete a strategic plan, Resilient SF.